Leonhard Ragaz: Biography

-Born to a farmer family in Tamins, Grisons, on 28 July 1868, Ragaz studied theology in Basel, Jena, and Berlin.
+Born to a farmer family in Tamins, Grisons, on 28 July 1868, Ragaz studied theology at Basel, Jena, and Berlin.
 In 1890, he was elected as minister in Flerden, Heinzenberg.
 In 1893, he moved to Chur, working as a teacher of language and religion, and from 1895 to 1902 as municipal minister.
-In 1902, Ragaz was elected as minister at the Basel Minster.
+In 1902, Ragaz was elected as minister in Basel Minster.

 Leonhard Ragaz grew up as the son of a small farming family in the municipality of Tamins.
 After studying theology in Basel, Jena and Berlin, he became a pastor in Flerden, Heinzenberg in 1890.
-In Swiss Zofingen Association.
-1892 he took up a position as a language and religion teacher in Chur and was elected parish priest in 1895, and in 1902 he moved to Basel Minster as the second pastor.
-Here his first book was created, the ethical draft: You are said to do!
+He joined the Swiss Zofingen Association.
+In 1892 he took up a position as a language and religion teacher in Chur and was elected parish priest in 1895, and in 1902 he moved to Basel Minster as the second pastor.
+Here his first book was written, the ethical treatise Du sollst!

 In Basel, including reading the works of Hermann Kutter, Ragaz came into contact with the labour movement.
 As construction workers went on strike in 1903, Ragaz delivered a sermon in his famous masonry watch on the cathedral cockpit "if institutional Christendom were to be cold and incomprehending towards the becoming of a new world, which after all emerged from the heart of the gospel, then the salt of the earth would have become putrid".